 - Stop for all stop signs and red lights.
 Check for traffic.
 If there is none, advise riders around you that the road is "clear," then proceed.
 But, no matter what anyone else says, check for yourself, especially if you're toward the back of the group.
 Conditions can change quickly.

 - Signal your intentions.
-The State requires this too.
+The State Laws this too.
 Give hand signals when turning or stopping.
 We typically point to the left or right for turns, rather than using the signals taught in driver training manuals, because this is pretty unambiguous; it’s now the preferred method for cyclists and is taught in most bicycle safety curricula.
 For stopping or slowing, we drop an arm with an open hand and say "stopping" or "slowing".

 - Alert riders behind you to hazards ahead.
 Point out bumps, pot holes, gratings, broken glass, fallen tree limbs, dropped mufflers, etcetera, anything that might give riders behind you a nasty surprise.